dominickjay/dominickjay.com/src/content/writing/@scope.md

 *Enter @scope*

 @scope is *the* closest thing I've seen recently that really puts CSS styles in their place.
 Like actually.

-## Enough with the analogies, what is it?

-Okay okay. @scope is a CSS [at-rule](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_syntax/At-rule) that effectively limits the reach of your CSS styles to a specific part of your HTML.
-Now, this has been doable in other ways - mainly naming conventions (like good ol' BEM), or CSS-in-JS solutions - but this is **native in the browser**.
-Beautiful.

 <div class="blockquote-container">